Parsoa/Nebula/experiments/README.md

 ./scripts/preprocess.sh
 ```

-This extracts the kmers and stores them in `output/kmers`.
+This extracts the kmers and stores them in the directory `kmers`.
 This step should take ~15 minutes.
 Now we need to genotype both samples with the exrtacted kmers and filter the potentially misleaing kmers:

 ```
 ./scripts/genotype_HG00514.sh